NASA's Largest Rover at Mars

 Mars Perseverance Rover

-Perseverance rover is sometimes referred to as "Percy".
+Perseverance rover is sometimes referred to as "Persy".
 It is about the size of a car, ~10-feet long, 9-feet wide, and 7-feet tall (~3m x 2.7m, x 2.2m), and weighs a bit over 1,000 kg.
 Some parts of the Mars 2020 mission was based on the successful Mars Science Laboratory mission that delivered the Curiosity rover to Mars where it has been exploring since August 2012.
-Perseverance is the 5th Rover that NASA has built to explore Mars.

 Perseverance launched on July 30, 2020 on a United Launch Alliance Atlas V-541 rocket from Cape Canaveral in Florida.
-Its target landing site is Jezero Crater.
+Its target landing site was Jezero Crater.

-Perseverance is protected in the spacecraft during the transport from Earth to Mars.
-The spacecraft is composed of the cruise stage that supports the whole vehicle during the 7-month cruise to Mars; the descent stage has 8 engines to slow the final descent, then carries the rover to the surface, lowers it on cables and places it on the surface gently; the backshell with thrusters that fire to guide the rover through entry, descent, and landing; and the heat shield that protects the rover from the atmosphere during the descent to Mars.
+Perseverance was protected in the spacecraft during the transport from Earth to Mars.
+The spacecraft was composed of the cruise stage that supported the whole vehicle during the 7-month cruise to Mars; the descent stage that had 8 engines to slow the final descent and carry the rover to the surface.
+The rover was lowered on cables that placed it on the surface gently, upright and on its wheels.
+The backshell had thrusters that fired to guide the rover through entry, descent, and landing (EDL).
+A heat shield protected the rover from the atmosphere during the descent to Mars.

 Perseverance rover science objectives: